P is for aligning products to meet each client’s unique goals, circumstances and preferences.

 And that brings us to the concept of time being money.
 With clients expecting individualized service, and with each having a specific set of goals, needs and circumstances—how do advisors provide the best experience possible and determine the best combination of products in the time they have available?

-Leveraging model portfolio options provides increased choice and greater flexibility on how you deliver value to your clients.
-They allow you to focus more on what your clients value most—the relationship.
-Indeed, a recent study showed that a typical advisor could gain back almost an entire day per week by outsourcing between 50% and 89% of investment management to a model strategy provider.1 The time you would have spent researching stocks, meeting portfolio managers and analysts, tracking those stocks, documenting trades and conducting ongoing research is now available for you to spend with your top clients—giving them the personalized experience they crave.
+Outsourcing investment management provides increased choice and greater flexibility on how you deliver value to your clients.
+This allows you to focus more on what your clients value most—the relationship.
+Indeed, a recent study showed that a typical advisor could gain back almost an entire day per week by outsourcing between 50% and 89% of investment management to a trusted investment solutions partner.
+The time you would have spent researching stocks, meeting portfolio managers and analysts, tracking those stocks, documenting trades and conducting ongoing research is now available for you to spend with your top clients—giving them the personalized experience they crave.

-Let’s consider an advisor who has outsourced their firm’s investment management to a model strategy provider.
+Let’s consider an advisor who has outsourced their investment management to a firm that offers a range of diversified outcome-oriented portfolio solutions.
 The client meetings no longer revolve around the specific assets or funds in the client’s portfolio, but more about their life plan—their careers and work, their family and the goals they have for each member, their leisure activities, their community, their health now and their potential health concerns for the future.
 This deep discovery process includes asking the right questions and carefully listening to the answers—it can’t and shouldn’t be rushed.

 The bottom line